vc27/AppendPostData/readme.md

 # AppendPostData #

-A simple class with a helper function for appending custom fields to the $post object via "the_post" filter.
 I put this together pretty quick so I'm positive there is room for improvement.

 [https://github.com/vc27/AppendPostData/](https://github.com/vc27/AppendPostData/)